-Appendix H: Complaints Policy and Procedure for Employers of

-Apprentices (opens new window)
+Appendix H: Complaints Policy and Procedure for Employers of Apprentices (opens new window)

-Horizons, 60 Queen's Road, Reading RG1 4BS t +44 (0)118 921 4696 e enquiries@ucem.ac.uk
+Horizons, 60 Queen's Road, Reading RG1 4BS

-UCEM Code of Practice

-Equality and Diversity
+UCEM Code of Practice Equality and Diversity

 1. Introduction 1

 2. Equality and diversity statement 1

 3. Scope of the policy 2

 4. UCEM's commitment 2

 5. Responsibilities 2

 6. Raising an issue/Complaints 3

-App pendix A: Relevant Legislation 4
+Арре endix A: Relevant Legislation 4

-App pendix B: Related UCEM policies 4
+Арре endix B: Related UCEM policies 4

-App pendix C: Benchmarked policies 5
+Арре endix C: Benchmarked policies 5

 University College of Estate Management (UCEM) is committed to securing equal opportunities for all individuals; celebrating diversity and eliminating unfair discrimination in the pursuance of its mission.
+UCEM as an online provider offering part-time study and apprenticeships is already well placed to remove many of the traditional barriers to study and is committed to providing a truly accessible education which enables its students to enhance their career opportunities.
 UCEM recognises that all people are individuals and it respects diversity and values all staff, associate staff, students and alumni.
 It believes individuals' different experiences; cultures and perspectives better enable UCEM to understand and add value to what it does.